 Digitized receipts, or electronic receipts (e-receipts), are now accepted across the board and even actively encouraged by governments.
 The obvious advantages are that they are easier to maintain, but they are also much easier to access when important audits take place.

-In order to handle these digital workflows, users need a PDF utility such as UPDF, which is a free PDF editor that comes with editing, annotation, and page organizing features.
-These powerful features further streamline PDF workloads and audit trails by providing the tools to manage such requirements.
+In order to handle these digital workflows, users need a PDF utility such as UPDF, which is a PDF editor that comes with editing, annotation, and page organizing PDF.
+These powerful features further streamline workloads and audit trails by providing the tools to manage such requirements.

 In cases where employees have to make large purchases on behalf of the company, they have to get approval from the concerned authority - usually a manager right above.
 In order to track these approvals, a number of organizations create email chains that can be accessed later.